Small FontMedium FontLarge Font

 To Dispose of Liquid Medications:

-1. Mix medicines with an unpalatable substance such as dirt, kitty litter, or used coffee grounds;
+• Mix medicines with an unpalatable substance such as dirt, kitty litter, or used coffee grounds

-4. Scratch out all personal information on the prescription label of your empty pill bottle or empty medicine packaging to make it unreadable, and then dispose of the container.
+• Scratch off all personal information on the prescription label of your empty pill bottle or medicine packaging to make it unreadable, then dispose of the container

 Kewaunee Human Services Medication Resources: